Fort Halstead: History as a defensive work

 Fort Halstead seems to have reverted to its intended role at this time; in 1915, a laboratory was built inside the fort for the inspection of ammunition.
 In 1921, the fort was sold to a retired colonel, who took up residence in the laboratory and let out the cottages.
 The rest of the site was used as a campsite for the Territorial Army, Boy Scouts, Girl Guides, and accommodation of refugees.

 Rocket research

-In 1938, Fort Halstead became the home of the Projectile Development Establishment, which was continuing work on solid fuelled rockets that had started at Woolwich two years earlier.
-Under the direction of Dr Alwyn Crow, work was mainly on rockets that could be used as anti-aircraft weapons.
+In 1938, Fort Halstead became the home of the Projectile Development Establishment, which was continuing work on solid fuelled rockets that had started at Royal Arsenal in Woolwich two years earlier.
+Under the direction of Alwyn Crow, work was mainly on rockets that could be used as anti-aircraft weapons.
 In connection with this research, over eighty new buildings were constructed in and around the fort.

 The work at Halstead resulted in the 7-inch Unrotated Projectile used on ships of the Royal Navy, and a 3-inch version that was operated by the British Army in hundreds of Z Batteries for the air defence of the United Kingdom.
 Further developments were the RP-3 air-to-surface anti-tank rocket and the Mattress and Land Mattress surface-to-surface bombardment systems.

+In 1940, Fort Halstead became vulnerable to enemy action and Germans knew about the rocket development there, so Projectile Development Establishment was evacuated to RAE Aberporth.